Unit-Zero-Labs/tidal-protocol-research/MOET_YT_Pool_Liquidity_Crisis_Analysis.md

 - **System Recovery:** **IMPOSSIBLE** - No liquidity remains for emergency rebalancing

 ### Business Impact:
-**The current pool configuration represents an existential threat to the protocol.** Users would lose access to rebalancing functionality within minutes of market volatility, potentially resulting in mass liquidations.
+**The current pool configuration represents a threat to the protocol.** Users would lose access to rebalancing functionality within minutes of market volatility, potentially resulting in large swaps of Yield Tokens during rebalancing events.

 ---